larsks/azure_dhcp/doc/sources/azure/README.rst

     agent_command: __builtin__

 If those files are not available, the fallback is to check the leases file for the endpoint server (again option 245).

-On ubuntu, that can be seen in /var/lib/dhcp/dhclient.eth0.leases as a colon delimited hex value (example:
-``option unknown-245 64:41:60:82;`` is 100.65.96.130)
+You can define the path to the lease file with the 'dhclient_lease' configuration value under system_info: and paths:.
+For example:

+      dhclient_lease: /var/lib/dhcp/dhclient.eth0.leases

+If no configuration value is provided, the dhclient_lease value will fallback to /var/lib/dhcp/dhclient.eth0.leases.

 walinuxagent
 ------------